mobidichydro/MOBIDICpy/docs/reference/network.md

 | `lag_time_s` | float | Lag time in seconds |
 | `storage_coeff` | float | Storage coefficient (dimensionless) |
 | `n_manning` | float | Manning roughness coefficient |

+**Note**: All original shapefile fields are preserved in the output.
+The `mobidic_id` field is added for internal topology management and is separate from any original ID fields in the shapefile.

 ## Strahler ordering